Updated: Jun 12

 If you are over the Straits of Johor into Johor Bahru for a day trip or to Bangkok or Batam or any overseas places for 2 days (less than 48 hours), the amount of your purchases above SGD $100 is subjected to 7% GST.
-Note that this does not apply to dutiable goods such as tobacco and liquor and goods imported for commercial purposes.
+Note that this does not apply to dutiable goods such as tobacco and liquor and goods imported for commercial purposes, they are taxed separately.

 For example, you went over to Johor Bahru and bought back non-dutiable purchases that are worth, say, S$160 in total value.
 S$100 relief will be granted and S$60 will be taxable at 7%.
 Your GST payable at Singapore Customs Tax Payment Office will be S$4.20 — if declared and paid voluntarily.